Locally Minded Tables Revisited

 Greenville, South Carolina

-A farm-restaurant hybrid, Oak Hill Cafe is run by Costa Rican chef David Porras, who cut his teeth at the Basque Culinary Center in San Sebastian, Spain.
+A farm-restaurant hybrid, Oak Hill Cafe is the definition of farm-to-table and is run by Costa Rican chef David Porras, who cut his teeth at the Basque Culinary Center in San Sebastian, Spain.
 The resulting menu is a hybrid of Spanish style and hyper-local produce, which earned the cafe a James Beard nod for best new restaurant in 2020.